raspberrypilearning/gpio-music-box/en/step_1.md

 ## Introduction

-In this project you will build a button controlled "music-box", playing different sounds when different buttons are pressed.
+In this project, you will build a button-controlled "music box" that plays different sounds when different buttons are pressed.

 ### What you will make

 --- no-print ---
 <video width="640" height="360" controls>
 <source src="images/gpio-music-box-final.webm" type="video/webm">
-Your browser does not support WebM video, try FireFox or Chrome
+Your browser does not support WebM video — try Firefox or Chrome.
 </video>
 --- /no-print---